vpdolan/Assignments/Assignment-04/Readme.md

 All of the assets you should need are located in the `/Hard-Mode/assets` folder.

+You can also bulk download the images [here](http://cl.ly/362S453e2Y13).

 * Fonts: Coming Soon...

 ### Nightmare Mode